Skip to main content

 • What will their emotional and intellectual response be?
 What do you want it to be?

-Again, be sure you’re not making assumptions but are drawing from your research and interviews.
+Again, be sure you’re not making assumptions but are drawing from your research and interviews from step 1.

 If you’re feeling overwhelmed at this stage, take a step back and prioritize.
-Some needs may be a more immediate concern than others.
+Some needs may be more immediate concerns than others.
 If you don’t have the capacity to tackle everything at once, start with the main issues.

 Remember that your program will likely not be perfect the first time and needs can change.
 Allow for flexibility and updates in the future.
 Once you learn how your employees experience the training, you can tweak it to make it even better.

-Harper Learning specializes in creating these plans, so if you’re struggling to find the perfect way to create your program, reach out to us—we’d love to help.
+Harper Learning specializes in creating these plans!
+If you’re struggling to find the perfect way to create your program, reach out to us—we’d love to help.

 Use Effective Learning Journeys and Formats

 No one wants to attend boring training.
-Not only are they uninteresting, but they may not be effective, resulting in wasted time.
-This may also create a need for re-training, which leads to extra costs and employees spending more time away from their work.
+Not only are they uninteresting, but they also may not be effective, resulting in wasted time.
+This could create a need for re-training, which leads to extra costs and employees spending more time away from their work.

 There are many ways to make training interesting.
 Mix up learning formats.
-Keep the structured learning, such as online courses, video-based training, and virtual and in-person instructor led workshops, but also include more informal learning sessions to keep your employees engaged and learning.
+Don’t replace the structured learning—the online courses, video-based training, and virtual and in-person, instructor-led workshops.
+Instead, add more informal learning sessions to keep your employees engaged.

 For example, consider including: